Marine World Uminonakamichi

+Marine World Uminonakamichi (マリンワールド海の中道, Marin-wārudō-Uminonakamichi) is a public aquarium in Higashi-ku, Fukuoka, Fukuoka Prefecture, Japan.
+It is a member of the Japanese Association of Zoos and Aquariums (JAZA), and the aquarium is accredited as a Museum-equivalent facilities by the Museum Act from Ministry of Education, Culture, Sports, Science and Technology.

 History

 It opened in April 1989 and was renovated and expanded in April 1995.
 Since 2000, it has been open at night mainly during the summer vacation.
 A formalin specimen of a megamouth (female) that was washed ashore in Hakata Bay in 1994 is on display.

 Water park is located on the site of Uminonakamichi Seaside Park located in Sandbar called "Uminonakamichi".
 Surrounded by the sea and parks, it is in an environment rich in nature, away from the hustle and bustle of the city, although it is in Fukuoka city.
 The building with a seashell motif has a semi-circular design, which is a characteristic appearance of a tent-shaped roof fixed with wires.
 The mascot character is "Mega Tot" with the motif of Megamouth.
 The character design is "Norio Hikone" designed by Uncle Carl.

 The entire building was closed from October 3, 2016 and reopened on April 12, 2017 in order to carry out a major renovation to replace 90% of the aquarium.
 The new exhibition theme is "Kyushu Sea".